firstdraft/guides/glossary-of-terms.md

 Integers are a class (in Ruby they are called `Fixnum`s).
 Decimals are a class (in Ruby they are called `Float`s). `String`, `Array`, `Hash`, `Date`, `Time`, `Symbol`, and many more are all classes in Ruby.

+Even better, using the `class` keyword, we can _define our own classes in Ruby and add them to the language_, which gives us tremendous expressiveness to describe our problem domain.

 For each class, we can create **instances** of the class — individual members — and then instruct them to do the things that that kind of thing knows how to do.
 For example, I can create an instance of the [`Array`](#array) class:

 ```ruby